Dietetic Internship Admission Requirements

 - When completing the application form, applicants must include the name and contact information (specifically an e-mail address) for each reference.
 This will trigger an e-mail message requesting completion of a reference form.
 The form will be completed online.

-- Three letters of reference: one must be from an employer or supervisor from a paid or volunteer position, preferably an R.D.
+- You must secure three letters of reference: one must be from an employer or supervisor from a paid or volunteer position, preferably an RD.
 Two should be from professors in the DPD program.

 - This fee is based on 10 students and is subject to CSU fee increase